matthoendorf/matthoendorf.github.io/business-checklist.md

 <a name="matthew"></a>
 ### 🧠 How Matthew Can Help

-Matt brings technical and strategic strengths to keep the business lean and efficient.
-Here are ways he can support:

 - **Website & Online Presence**
   - Build a clean, mobile-friendly site with order forms, menus, and SEO
   - Help set up Square Online if/when needed